 It will not be wrong to say that the Constitution of India is the backbone of the country, the very foundation on which our forefathers established this country, the one which we proudly call ‘India’.
 However, the constitution making process was not dull or boring at all, rather, it was quite lively.
+So one must know all information about Indian constitution.

 The Constitution of India was entirely handwritten, and none of the parts were typed.
 Professional calligraphers were appointed for the writing process, and for further beautifying the pages, several artists decorated the cover and the borders.
 All the 48 articles, 12 schedules, and 94 amendments were completely written by hand.